Computer-Science-and-Engineering-GNDEC/Hackathon-1.1/TEAM-cybernated-yearning/about.md

-the teamm has an intermediate level for programming languages like c++, c, pyhton and have a basic knowledge of frontend designing
+The team has an intermediate level for programming languages like c++, c, python and have a basic knowledge of frontend designing.